 Required of students who have met the repetition limit for credit courses.
 Pay this fee at the MJC Business Services Office.
 Students enrolled in 10 or more units at the time audit enrollment occurs will not be assessed the fee for up to 3 units.

 Payment gives you automatic membership in ASMJC (Associated Students of Modesto Junior College) and discounts.
 This optional $5 fee is automatically assessed.
 You may refuse to pay this fee by completing the Student Benefit Fee Waiver Form available in the MJC Business Services Office, and under Forms on the Student Services page at mjc.edu.

 You will be responsible for ALL TUITION and FEES for classes for which you register.
 Failure to attend classes will not release you from this financial obligation to the College.
 Students are responsible for dropping classes.
 For important drop deadline dates please refer to the class schedule calendar.
-Students who do not pay their registration fees will find that their schedule has been “frozen” and they will be unable to make any schedule changes until their fees are paid.
 Failure to pay all fees could result in your account being sent to collections.

 M - Th: 7:30-5:30